abnormalstudent/GazeEstimation/README.md

 (yaw and pitch, reference point located at pupil center)

 ### GazeNet_v2 (8 conv, 2 dense, w/ BN)
 Clear underfit, my guess is that it is pretty hard to learn direct mapping from feature space of the image (HxWx3) directly to gaze (just 2 features, it is either point on the screen or two angles in radians).
-Should try to learn intermediate features first.
+Maybe, we should try to learn intermediate features first.

-UPD : Legend are not right, it must be "Train loss and test loss"
+UPD : Legend is not right, it must be "Train loss and test loss"

 ![](learning_curves/GazeNet_v2.jpg)